 What sort of thing is this?
 I was furious!
-I needed a new laptop like I needed the next meal and having to go to the bank to sort out the transaction error palaver aggravated my frustration.
+I needed a new laptop like I needed the next meal and waiting on the bank to sort out the transaction error aggravated my frustration.
 I checked with the seller if the package could be returned and was told I had to re-order.
 When I got to the site, I discovered the price had increased by N5,000…I got more furious!!!
 In annoyance I decided to scout for another laptop.
 I found one and placed my order.

 Sometimes, our blessings seem delayed and the delay seems far stretched beyond what we can bear.
 Sometimes, we get so close to laying hold of our heart felt desire but due to one occurrence or the other, it slips off our hands.
-Sometimes, our well-laid-out-foolproof plan scatters and disappears before our very eyes.
-At these times, we ponder and wonder why everything seems to be working against us.
-We think, “God, why is/are this/these happening to me?”
-Hear this:
+Sometimes, our well-laid-out-foolproof plan scatters and disappears before our eyes.
+We ponder and wonder why everything seems to be working against us.
+We think, “God, why is this/are these happening to me?”

 “We are assured and know that [God being a partner in their labour] ALL THINGS WORK TOGETHER and are [FITTING INTO A PLAN] FOR GOOD to and for those who love God and are called according to [His] design and purpose.”
 Romans 8:28 (AMP – emphasis mine)